MicrosoftDocs/entra-docs/docs/external-id/customers/sample-cli-app-node-sign-in-users.md

 # Sign in users in a sample Node.js CLI application.

-This guide uses a sample Node Command Line Interface (CLI) application to sign in users in a Microsoft Entra external ID tenant.
+This guide uses a sample Node Command Line Interface (CLI) application to sign in users in a Microsoft Entra  External ID tenant.
 The sample application uses the [Microsoft Authentication Library for Node](/javascript/api/%40azure/msal-node/) (MSAL Node) to handle authentication.

 In this article, you complete the following tasks: